Daniel J. Frey

 To those who live deep under the surface, what takes place up top has nothing to do with their reality.

-No matter how much the winds of change may blow, the people of the deep are not moved.
+No matter how much the winds of change may blow up top, the people of the deep are not moved.

 They are in love with their conflict.